knight42/LeetCodeSpider/README.md

 Note:
 -----
-* to save your submissions, please make sure the fields in `config.ini` have been filled in correctly.
+* To save your submissions, please make sure the fields in `config.ini` have been filled in correctly.
-* saved problems with specified language will be ignored
+* Saved problems with specified language will be ignored
-* when saving problems, cannot specify category and tag at the same time
+* When saving problems, cannot specify category and tag at the same time
-* multiple tags/categories/difficulties/numbers are now separated by **space** not **comma**
+* Multiple tags/categories/difficulties/numbers are now separated by **space** not **comma**

 Dependecies:
 ------------